Maximal $L^p$-regularity and $H^{\infty}$-calculus for block operator matrices and applications: -calculus for block operator matrices

 then $\A$ has a bounded $H^{\infty}$-calculus on $X$ of angle $\angH(\A)< \psi$. \end{theorem}

 Again, arguing as in the proof of Corollary \ref{cor:pert_block_operators}, we may allow lower order terms at the expense of a shifting.
-Note Corollary~\ref{cor:calculus_pert_block_operators_lower_order} goes beyond the well-known lower order perturbation theorems for the $H^\infty$-calculus, cf. e.g. \cite[Theorem 3.2]{DDHPV}.
-The results presented in this section admit even perturbations of the same order, and even if $C$ is of lower order $B$ can be of the same order as $A$ and $D$. \begin{corollary}[Boundedness of the $H^\infty$-calculus of $\A$ for small $C$] Let Assumption \ref{ass:standing} be satisfied, and assume that either Assumption \ref{ass:fractions_pm}~\nameref{ass:fractions_+} or Assumption \ref{ass:fractions_pm}~\nameref{ass:fractions_-} holds.
-If $A $ and $D$ have a bounded $H^{\infty}$-calculus, then for any $\psi\in (\angH(A)\vee\angH(D),\pi)$ there exist
+Note that Corollary~\ref{cor:calculus_pert_block_operators_lower_order} goes beyond the well-known lower order perturbation theorems for the $H^\infty$-calculus, cf. e.g. \cite[Theorem~2.4]{AHS1994}.
+The results presented in this section admit even perturbations of the same order, and even if $C$ is of lower order $B$ can be of the same order as $A$ and $D$.
+General perturbations of the same order under additional assumptions on mapping properties in domains of fractional powers of the unperturbed operator are discussed in \cite[Theorem 3.2]{DDHPV} and \cite[Section 5]{KKW}.